f4z3r/.bootstrap/doc/pandoc/doc.md

   -s \                          # standalone
-  --highlight-style tango \     # code highlight style (see --list-highlight-styles) -t revealjs \                 # format to which to convert -V theme=solarized \          # variable passed to the driver --slide-level 2 \             # which heading level to generate slides to -F pandoc-plantuml \          # whether to use a filter -o <out-file> \               # target
+  --highlight-style tango \     # code highlight style (see --list-highlight-styles) -t revealjs \                 # format to which to convert --slide-level 2 \             # which heading level to generate slides to -F pandoc-imagine \           # whether to use a filter -o <out-file> \               # target
   <in-file>                     # source(s)
 ```